AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-1/introToStateAndProps.md

     )
   }
 ```
+  > NOTE: In the `ParentComponent` we must use the `this` keyword to indicate we want to to use the value of *this* object in *this* instance but when we get to the `childComponent` we don't have to use the `this` keyword because it is a pure functional component that doesn't have instances like Class-based components.

 Hopefully, that makes sense.
 If not, make sure you walk through it again so you can follow along with how the `props` are passed to components, then take a look at the following video and maybe that'll get you going in the right direction to build your own mental model of how data is passed from a parent component to any of its child components